How to Color Hair Bundles at Home: Safe, Salon-Quality Results

 Customizing your human hair bundles, or human hair extensions, with a new hair color allows for countless options to express yourself.
 While visiting a hair salon is always ideal, learning the art of coloring hair bundles at home can save you time and money while giving you full control over your desired color.

-Before diving into your DIY dye job, proper preparation is key to achieving the best results.
+Before starting your DIY dye job, proper preparation is essential for the best results.

 Choosing the right hair dye